 - You will not be asked to make any type of payment at the initial meeting.
 You do not need to bring any money.

 - You will be asked to sign a fee agreement in which you promise to pay a fee at the end of the case in the event you are successful on your claim.

 - Everything you have ever received from Social Security, including application forms, benefit statements and especially all denial letters.
 This includes paperwork from any previous claims.

-- Prior to your appointment you will receive our Disability Checklist, a form which must be completed before your arrive.
-We need a complete list of all medical treatment sources including name, address, and phone numbers of doctors and clinics (we know where all the hospitals are).
-It is most helpful to have approximate dates of treatment and reason for treatment noted.
+- Prior to your appointment, you will receive our disability checklist, a form which must be completed before you arrive.
+We need a complete list of all medical treatment sources, including the names, addresses and phone numbers of your doctors and clinics.
+(We know where all the hospitals are.)
+It is most helpful to have approximate dates of treatment and the reason for treatment noted.
 If you have business or appointment cards from your doctors, bring those along.

 - We need the name, social security number and date of birth for all of your children under age 19.
 They may be entitled to benefits.

 - If you have a claim for workers’ compensation, we need information about that including your claim number, your attorney’s name and address, and information on weekly payments amounts and settlements.
 If your case has been settled, please bring the settlement agreement.

 - If you have ever been to vocational rehabilitation, we would like to know the name and address of your counselor.